andyatkinson/andyatkinson.github.io/consulting.md

 ## Testimonials 🤝
+> We hired Andrew to help us understand our PostgreSQL database operations for our Rails apps.
+Using tools like PgAnalyze, Andrew helped us look at a variety of issues, providing guidance and recommendations.
+<cite>- Kevin, CTO, Clearscope</cite>

 > Andrew helped us tune PostgreSQL parameters, build our multi-database integration, and optimize queries.
 <cite>- Brendan, VP of Engineering</cite>